runabol/sicp-course/README.md

 The target audience are serious programmers looking to advance their knowledge beyond some specific  language or technology.

-The course itself is based on the highly acclaimed [SICP ](https://www.amazon.com/Structure-Interpretation-Computer-Programs-Engineering/dp/0262510871) book, which like red wine only gets better with time.
+The course itself is based on the highly acclaimed [SICP ](https://www.amazon.com/Structure-Interpretation-Computer-Programs-Engineering/dp/0262510871) book, which like red wine only gets better with age.

 # How to use this guide?